 Decoding the egg aisle is no easy task for the average grocery shopper.
 And that’s because in this day and age, the proliferation of misleading and meaningless words and seals that make a carton stand out in a vast sea of egg options has become the norm.
-For those of us at Pete and Gerry’s Organic Eggs, empty terms like “farm fresh” and “all natural” are on the same plane as “cage-free.”
+For those of us at Pete & Gerry's, empty terms like “farm fresh” and “all natural” are on the same plane as “cage-free.”
 So what’s wrong with cage-free?
 Why is the diminishing role of cages in the egg industry a bad thing?
-We’re here to spell out the difference between cage-free and free range eggs, and why this difference should matter to you when you’re faced with that daunting decision at the grocery store.
+We’re here to spell out the difference between cage-free and free range eggs, and why this difference should matter to you when you’re faced with making a decision at the grocery store.

 The term “cage-free” has become a buzzword in the egg industry.
 And like most buzzwords, it’s not all it’s cracked up to be.
 In the case of egg-laying hens, cage-free is regulated by the USDA, but remains an incredibly vague term: the USDA doesn’t offer any specifications for space allotted to each hen, and doesn’t include any requirements for access to natural sunlight via windows or other types of openings.
 Cage-free hens have the ability to move vertically (to an extent, especially in factory-like cage-free warehouses with multiple levels) and horizontally in their indoor living spaces.
 According to an independent committee assembled by United Egg Producers, 95% of all U.S. egg production came from caged hens in 1995.
 And although that number is on the decline today with the popularity of cage-free egg production on the rise, the lack of outdoor access and cramped conditions found on many cage-free factory farms makes the term itself much less positive and consequential than it sounds.
 In short, when you see the cage-free label in the egg aisle, here’s what it might mean for the hens that laid those eggs:

 - No outdoor access